cmualgos/cmualgos.github.io/_posts/2018-09-14-matrix-via-matrices.md

 ### Removing the Uniqueness Assumption (More Indirect Approach)

-In lecture I started explaining the approach that Mulmuley Vazirani Vazirani propose, via the "isolation lemma".
+In lecture I started explaining the approach that Mulmuley Vazirani Vazirani proposal, via the "isolation lemma".
 It's very pretty in its own right, but given the above argument, it seems overkill for now.
 I will say more here later, both about their approach and the isolation lemma, but that will be for another post (to come shortly).